GFA-spec/GFA-spec/README.md

 meeting in Dagstuhl Germany and hammered out an initial proposal for an assembly format.
 We started with [GFA 1](GFA1.md) and proceeded to build a more comprehensive design around it.
-After extensive revision and discussion on Github with the GFA group including Sean Jackman, Henry Li, and Giorgio Gonnlla, we arrived at [GFA 2.0](GFA2.md).
-As for GFA 1.0, the standard is an evolving effort and your contribution is welcome.
+After extensive revision and discussion on Github with the GFA group including Shaun Jackman, Heng Li, and Giorgio Gonnella, we arrived at [GFA 2.0](GFA2.md).
+The standard is an evolving effort, and your contribution is welcome.
 Please open up issues or submit pull requests.

 The basic reason for having a standard format is that we find that in general, *different* development teams build assemblers, visualizers, and editors because